jsliacan/flagmatic-w/README.md

-A version of [Flagmatic-dev](https://github.com/jsliacan/flagmatic-dev) that works with Sage-7.4.
+A version of Flagmatic with extra functionality such as assumptions and stability checks.
+It is known to work with Sage-7.4.

 flagmatic